 - Encourage reflection – as higher order thinking skills are used, students can reflect on their ICT learning.
-This process of reflection can be achieved in many ways – questioning, discussion, summarising and explaining to others.
+This process of reflection can be achieved in many ways – questioning, discussion, summarising, and explaining to others.

 - Facilitate differentiation – technology can facilitate differentiated instruction in many ways.

-What technology to use in the classroom will depend on the reasons you choose to use it for.
+What technology to use in the classroom will depend on the reasons you choose to use it.
 The above will stand as a foundation for your foundation of the decision made, however, technology in the classroom should always support subject learning and remain transparent in the background whilst developing student ICT capability.

 Embedding High Impact Teaching Strategies

 The development of ICT capability should be something that you teach alongside meaningful contexts such as literacy.
-If you want to learn how to use technology in the classroom it is best to ensure that the following ICT teaching strategies are understood:
+If you want to learn how to use technology in the classroom it is best to ensure that the following technology teaching strategies are understood:

 - Understand how students learn with ICT – this lays the foundation to your ability to integrate technology in the classroom effectively;

-- Optimise opportunities for development – choose the right areas in curriculum to integrate technology in the classroom and develop ICT capability;
+- Optimise opportunities for development – choose the right areas in the curriculum to integrate technology in the classroom and develop ICT capability;

 - Practice instructional decision making – employ classroom practices that will help you make the most of the technology that is available in your classroom;